List of Rick and Morty characters: Rick Sanchez

-Richard D. "Rick" Sanchez (voiced by Justin Roiland (Season 1-6)) is a sociopathic, nihilistic, grouchy, crude, rude, narcissistic, self-centered, alcoholic mad scientist who is the widowed father of Beth Smith and the maternal grandfather of Morty and Summer.
+Richard D. "Rick" Sanchez (voiced by Justin Roiland in season 1–6, Ian Cardoni in season 7–present), is a sociopathic, nihilistic, grouchy, immature, crude, rude, narcissistic, self-centered, alcoholic mad scientist who is the widowed father of Beth Smith and the maternal grandfather of Morty and Summer.
 He is 70 years old as of season 3.
 The main premise of the show revolves around Rick's high-concept science-fiction misadventures with Morty (often against his will).
 His sociopathic tendencies coupled with immense intelligence lead his daughter's family to worry about the safety of their son.
 An extremely intellectual character – frequently referred to by himself and others as the Smartest Man in the Universe – that views his time as valuable, he disparages many ordinary human conventions such as school, marriage, and love, though he displays genuine affection towards his grandchildren and daughter throughout the series.
 His reaction to the mundane requests asked of him by Morty and other family members suggests he considers himself wholly superior to them, though in several instances throughout the series he shows a lonelier side.
 He frequently 'burp-talks' words in the middle of a sentence while speaking, presumably as a result of his alcoholism.
 He is identified as Rick Sanchez of Earth Dimension C-137, or Rick C-137.
 In "The Wedding Squanchers", Rick, alongside Squanchy and Birdperson, were revealed to be freedom fighters against the Galactic Federation who labeled them terrorists with warrants for their arrest.
 In order to guarantee the safety of his family, Rick leaves a tip on where he can be found as he surrenders to the Galactic Federation and is incarcerated in one of their prisons.
 In "The Rickshank Rickdemption" it is revealed that Rick actually turned himself in, in a scheme to destroy the Federation's economy; when the Council of Ricks interferes, Rick also takes the opportunity to take down the Council of Ricks.
 Rick also orchestrated "sending" Jerry away for his earlier attempt to convince the family to turn him into Federation custody and making Rick "the de-facto patriarch of the household".
 However, Rick's attempt at driving Jerry away was unsuccessful, resulting in a diminished role in the family.
 The character was inspired by Emmett Brown from Back to the Future and Marvel's Reed Richards.